kencx/homelab/docs/src/prerequisites.md

   [Coredns](roles/coredns.md).
 - A custom domain from any domain registrar, added to Cloudflare as a zone.

-## Controller Host
+## Controller Node

-A controller host with the provisioning tools (Packer, Ansible, Terraform) installed.
+A workstation, controller node or separate host system will be used to run the required provisioning tools.
+This system will need to have the following tools
+installed:

+- Packer
+- Terraform
+- Ansible
+- Python 3 for various scripts (optional)

+Alternatively, you are free to install the above tools on the same server that you are provisioning the cluster.

 ## Cluster Requirements

-- A Proxmox base image template, either from [an existing cloud image](images/cloud_image.md) or built with [Packer](images/packer.md).
+- An existing Proxmox server that is reachable by the controller node
 - (Optional) An offline, private root and intermediate CA.
 - A self-signed certificate, private key for TLS encryption of Vault.
 A default key-pair is